 A program in support of creative projects and curious people

 Do you like problem solving, learning new tech, collaborating with others, and creating something new?
-No matter your experience or discipline, consider joining our inaugural cohort of interns in the CATalyst Studios!
+No matter your experience or discipline, consider joining our second cohort of interns in the CATalyst Studios!

 The University of Arizona Libraries are seeking up to 5 undergraduate interns interested in building skills in maker technologies at our new makerspace and learning community, CATalyst Studios.Interns will work together to build skills and will collaborate with the CATalyst community to create a project that help them in their creative and career endeavors.

-All internships are for Spring 2022, will begin in January and run through May 2022.
+All internships are for Fall 2022, will begin in August and run through December 2022.
 Internships are approximately 10-15 hours per week and could include evening and weekend hours.
 All work for this internship will be on-site, in the CATalyst Studios in the Main Library.
 Masks are required in the CATalyst Studios.

 Each week, commitments include: